Muck, Scotland: Cows and fish

 In the late 1830s, the island was leased to John Cameron, a famed cattle-drover, who replaced the sheep with cattle.
 In 1846, the lease was transferred to James Thorburn, who re-introduced sheep.
 Five years later, Muck was sold to Captain Swinburne, with the Thorburns keeping a lease of the farmland, under him.
 While the Thorburns built roads and installed a threshing machine, Swinburne was keen to invest in fishing, and built dykes (Scottish term for dry stone walls), and a pier at Port Mòr; when not working on the farm, the remaining islanders fished the Rockall area.
 The Thornburns introduced Cheviot sheep and were successful in this endeavour.

-In 1870, a family from Ayrshire – the Wiers – became the tenants of the farmland, transforming it into an arable establishment, and dairy farm, specialising in cheese.
+In 1878, a family from Ayrshire who were farming on the Isle of Coll – the Weirs – became the tenants of the farmland, transforming it into an arable establishment, and dairy farm, specialising in cheese.
 In 1889, administrative counties were formally created in Scotland, on shrieval boundaries, by a dedicated Local Government Act; Muck therefore became part of the new county of Argyll.
 However, the Act established a boundary review, which decided, in 1891, to move Muck to the county of Inverness, where Eigg already sat.

 In 1896 Muck was sold to Robert Lawrie Thomson, who owned Eigg and Strathaird Estate on Skye.
 Thomson died in 1913, and Muck was left to his older brother, John MacEwen.
 When John died in 1916, he left Muck to his nephew, Lieutenant William Ivan Lawrence MacEwen, who left the Royal Navy, and retrained at agricultural college, subsequently taking over the running of the farm in 1922.
 His descendants have owned the island ever since.
 In the early 1970s, the family built the hotel at Port Mòr.
 In the 21st century Muck is operated by a Trust set up by the MacEwen family.